alvarogonzalezferrer/computer_technician_guide/README.md

 For new computers or *recently formated*.

-Install the operating system and software (see automated installers below, i.e Patch My Pc or Ninite).
+Install the operating system, drivers and software (see automated installers below, i.e Snappy, Patch My Pc or Ninite).

 1. Get Windows 10 :
 - https://www.microsoft.com/en-us/software-download/windows10